 - Take the Online Respect and Esteem Training

 AB 1825, California’s mandatory sexual harassment training law (codified at Cal.
 Lab.
 Code § 12950.1), was adopted by the California legislature in 2004.
 Starting on January 1, 2006, all employers with 50 or more employees were required to provide at least two hours of sexual harassment training once every two years for supervisors located in the state of California.

 The Office of Student Employment at Azusa Pacific University, in compliance with the law and in order to provide a God-honoring work environment that encourages respect and esteem for each member of the community, requires Respect and Esteem Training at least every two years (within two weeks of hire) for all faculty, staff, and student employees at all APU locations.
 This policy is consistent with valuing the safety and comfort of each employee and striving to create respectful, productive workplace dynamics across all offices and departments.

 Step 5: Work, Timekeeping, and Paydays

 Supervisors will provide students with a work schedule and review any pertinent information necessary for the particular position for which the student has been hired.
 Students should also review the Student Employment Handbook (PDF) before beginning work.
 Students will be expected to log all hours worked into our automated timekeeping system.
 View the Timekeeping Policy (PDF).
 Students will be paid on a bi-weekly basis.
-View the Bi-Weekly Payroll Calendar November 2013–December 2014 (PDF) for specific dates.
+View the Bi-Weekly Payroll Calendar January–December 2015 (PDF) for specific dates.